-The prescribing rate of macrolide use was low compared to other countries (1,34), and it has decreased slightly during the study period.
-There are some fluctuations in the prescription incidence rate of macrolides during the study years; perhaps explained by periodical epidemics of mycoplasma pneumonia or bordetella pertussis.
-In Denmark, there was a relative high incidence of mycoplasma pneumonia in 2005-2006 while historically few cases were reported for 2007-2009.
+The prescribing rate of macrolide use was low compared with other countries.^{1,34} and it has decreased slightly during the study period.
+There are some fluctuations in the prescription incidence rate of macrolides during the study years; perhaps explained by periodical epidemics of mycoplasma pneumonia or Bordetella pertussis.
+In Denmark, there was a relative high incidence of mycoplasma pneumonia in 2005-2006, whereas historically few cases were reported for 2007-2009.
 A high incidence was again reported for 2010 and 2011 followed by at steep drop-off for 2012.
-The bordetella pertussis pattern showed a high incidence from 2004-2005; a very low to moderate incidence for 2006-2011 and a high incidence for 2012 (44) These observations corresponds reasonably well to the overall prescription pattern for the study period.
-Even so, the level of macrolide prescribing for upper respiratory infections is too high in

-Denmark (45).
-Inappropriate prescribing of macrolides promotes the development of treatment resistant bacteria (3,46).
-Erythromycin dominated the macrolide prescribing pattern with a slightly decrease until a sudden drop-off in mid-2012 (figure 5B).
-From 2011-2012, a corresponding increase in the prescribing rate of clarithromycin was observed (figure 5C).
+The B. pertussis pattern showed a high incidence from 2004 to 2005; a very low to moderate incidence for 2006-2011 and a high incidence for 2012.44 These observations corresponds reasonably well to the overall prescription pattern for the study period.
+Even so, the level of macrolide prescribing for upper respiratory infections is too high in Denmark.45 Inappropriate prescribing of macrolides promotes the development of treatment-resistant bacteria.^{3,46} Erythromycin dominated the macrolide prescribing pattern with a slightly decrease until a sudden drop-off in mid-2012 (Fig. 5B).
+From 2011 to 2012, a corresponding increase in the prescribing rate of clarithromycin was observed (Fig. 5C).
 Until 2004, erythromycin was the recommended second line choice of drug or treatment of acute tonsillitis, otitis and pneumonia in children.
-In 2005, the recommendation shifted briefly to roxithromycin, but from 2006 on, clarithromycin was the recommended second-line choice of drug (33).
-This corresponds well to the gradual shift in prescribing from erythromycin to clarithromycin from 2004-2012.
+In 2005, the recommendation shifted briefly to roxithromycin, but from 2006 on, clarithromycin was the recommended second-line choice of drug.33 This corresponds well to the gradual shift in prescribing from erythromycin to clarithromycin from 2004 to 2012.
 The sudden drop to virtually no erythromycin prescribing in mid-2012 is probably related to reimbursement regulations.
-A "dear doctor" letter was distributed from the Danish Health and Medicines Authority in mid-October 2012, warning that the general reimbursement for erythromycin would cease from March 2013 (46).
-This is unlikely to be the main explanation though; we suspect that manufacturer supply be a major contributor to this observation.
-However, this could not be objectively confirmed.
-The prescription incidence rate of azithromycin appears to fluctuate somewhat throughout the study years, with a noticeable temporary drop in 2009 (figure 5D).
-In Denmark, azithromycin is licensed to the use in children > 45 kg only.
-Azithromycin has not been recommended in guidelines as primary or secondary treatment for other than chlamydia trachomatis infection (33,47), and we have not been able to identify a plausible explanation for this observation.
+A "dear doctor" letter was distributed from the Danish Health and Medicines Authority in mid-October 2012, warning that the general reimbursement for erythromycin would cease from March 2013.46 This is unlikely to be the main explanation though; we suspect that manufacturer supply be a major contributor to this observation.